jampekka/descaniverse/README.md

 ## Getting Scaniverse raw data

+[Scaniverse optionally records "raw data"](https://blog.scaniverse.com/save-raw-data-for-future-processing-e427b23600b6).
+This has to be enabled for this to work.
+Non-raw data can be mostly exported directly from the app.

 Scaniverse doesn't support exporting raw data and it can't be read from the device using the usual tools (e.g. [ifuse](https://github.com/libimobiledevice/ifuse)) to read files from iPhone/iPad¹.
 However, the data can be accessed by creating a backup of the device¹ (using [idevicebackup2](https://libimobiledevice.org/))